FREE BLACKWORK COURSE · LESSON ONE

 Continue turning the chart and stitching the outlines until they are all in place.

-A close up photo of the first journey for the blackwork zigzag fill pattern
+Close up of the first journey for the blackwork zigzag fill pattern

 Now we will move on to the first fill pattern.
 This is a super simple one of just one outward and one return journey.
 Again we will stitch it in double running stitch.
 Not all of my free blackwork charts use fill patterns, some are motifs without a fill.